magento/devdocs-mbi/docs/import-api.md

 * Each data point must contain a `keys` field.
 The `keys` field should specify which fields in the records represent the primary key(s).
 * An array of data must contain no more than 100 individual data points.

-{%
-include note.html
-type='info'
+{:.bs-callout-warning}
-content='Each data point in your data warehouse will be uniquely indexed by the fields specified in `keys`.
-If a new data point has keys that conflict with a pre-existing data point, the old data point will be replaced.'
+Each data point in your data warehouse will be uniquely indexed by the fields specified in `keys`.
+If a new data point has keys that conflict with a pre-existing data point, the old data point will be replaced.
-%}

 Tables in the Data Import API are schemaless.
 There is no command to create or destroy a table - you can push data to any table name and it will be dynamically generated.